nh-server/switch-guide/docs/user_guide/launching_cfw.md

 &nbsp;

+### Launching the Homebrew Menu

-You will now be able to launch the Homebrew Menu by launching the Album applet.
-To launch into the actual gallery, launch the Album applet while holding the (R) button.
+You will now be able to launch the Homebrew Menu by by holding the R button while launching any game (including demos/cartridges), application (e.g. Youtube/Hulu), or the album.
+If R is not held, the album, game, or application will launch like normal.

+!!! warning "A note about using the album for the Homebrew Menu"
+    - Using the album for the Homebrew Menu instead of a game or application has several limitations, including but not limited to: a smaller amout of available memory (RAM), as well as being unable to launch a full-featured web browser.
+It is strongly recommended to launch homebrew through applications or games instead.

+!!! tip "Adding new applications"
-Place homebrew applications into the `switch` folder on your SD card.
+    - Place homebrew applications (`.nro` files) into the `switch` folder on your SD card.

 &nbsp;

-### Basic use cases for included homebrew
+### What the included homebrew applications do

 !!! tip ""
     - Checkpoint is a save manager, it can dump and restore saves from/to your system.
-Dumped saves are stored in `switch/checkpoint/saves`
+For more information, see [Save Management](../extras/save_management.md)

     - FTPD is a ftp tool for connecting your switch's sd card wirelessly to your pc.
 Tools like Filezilla can connect to your switch on `(ip of switch):5000`